ouspg/CloudAndNetworkSecurity/6.Digital_Forensics/README.md

 You can find more information and ideas from the Wazuh documentation:
 * https://documentation.wazuh.com/current/proof-of-concept-guide/index.html

-To edit the Wazuh server's ossec config, you can make changes to the file at `week6/wazuh/wazuh_managers/wazuh_conf/master.conf`
+To edit the Wazuh server's ossec config, you can make changes to the file at `wazuh/wazuh/wazuh_managers/wazuh_conf/master.conf`.
+We assume that Wazuh Kubernetes configuration repository has been cloned into `wazuh` directory.

-There is an example in `week6/wazuh_managers/wazuh-master-sts.yaml` about how to initialize a custom local_decoder.xml file located in `/var/ossec/etc/decoders`, in essence you need to create a Kubernetes ConfigMap for the file you want to edit in the Kubernetes wazuh-manager-master-0 pod for it to take effect in the server side of Wazuh, you also need to instruct the wazuh-manager-master StatefulSet to use this configmap in the volumes and volumeMounts sections of the `.yaml`.
+There is an example in `wazuh/wazuh/wazuh_managers/wazuh-master-sts.yaml` about how to initialize a custom local_decoder.xml file located in `/var/ossec/etc/decoders`, in essence you need to create a Kubernetes ConfigMap for the file you want to edit in the Kubernetes wazuh-manager-master-0 pod for it to take effect in the server side of Wazuh, you also need to instruct the wazuh-manager-master StatefulSet to use this configmap in the volumes and volumeMounts sections of the `.yaml`.

 You can use the following command to interact with pods (change the <pod_name> accordingly):